jmmoloney/jmmoloney.github.io/_posts/2019-02-06-batteryscript.md

      <key>StartInterval</key>
      <integer>600</integer>
    ```
+I've already written some of the variations you could do.
+They're all available on my Github, linked below.
+<a name="notes"></a>

 **If you've followed the instructions of the original article posted above, there are two main things to change in order to get your script running.**